FGS 2012 Advisory Board Interview Series

-How has the industry changed since you first joined?
+How has the industry changed since you fist joined?

-How do you think Flash game developers are “Maximizing their games” today?
+The theme for FGS 2012 is “Maximize Your Game”.
+How do you think Flash game developers are maximizing their games today?
 What could they be doing better / differently?

 Where do you see the Flash games industry going?
 What’s in store for the future?

-What part of Flash Gaming Summit do you most enjoy or look forward to?
+What part of Flash Gaming Summit do you enjoy or look forward to the most?

 In your opinion, why should people come out to FGS 2012?
 What should they expect?